DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Preliminaries

 Therefore, the optimization of the ELBO is interpreted as finding a solution that explains the observed data with minimal deviation from the prior.

-For the DPMM model, based on the idea of variational inference, we define the variational distribution $q$ following the mean-field assumption, where each latent variable has its variational factor and is mutually independent of each other, namely $q(\bm{v}, \bm{\theta}, \bm{\beta}) = \prod_{n=1}^N q_{v_n}\prod_{k=1}^Kq_{\beta_k}q_{\theta_k}$, where $q_{v_n} = \text{Cat}(v_n|\hat{r}_{n_1:n_K})$, $q_{\beta_k}=\mathcal{B}(\beta_k|\hat{\alpha}_{k_1}, \hat{\alpha}_{k_0})$, $q_{\theta_k}=H(\theta_k|\hat{\lambda}_k)$.
+For the DPMM model, based on the idea of variational inference, we define the variational distribution $q$ following the mean-field assumption, where each latent variable has its variational factor and is mutually independent of each other, namely $q(\bm{v}, \bm{\theta}, \bm{\beta}) = \prod_{n=1}^N q_{v_n}\prod_{k=1}^Kq_{\beta_k}q_{\theta_k}$, with $q_{v_n} = \text{Cat}(v_n|\hat{r}_{n_1:n_K})$, $q_{\beta_k}=\mathcal{B}(\beta_k|\hat{\alpha}_{k_1}, \hat{\alpha}_{k_0})$, $q_{\theta_k}=H(\theta_k|\hat{\lambda}_k)$, where $q_{v_n}$ is categorical factor, $q_{\beta_k}$ is factor for stick-breaking proportion, and $q_{\theta_k}$ is base distribution factor.
+Letters with hats are corresponding variational parameters.
 In the context of variational inference, the true posterior distribution is infinite, and only an approximate distribution can be obtained.
 However, as the number of components $K$ in categorical factor increases, the optimized ELBO objective can result in a variational distribution that closely approximates the infinite posterior.
 Thus to enable computation, we limit the categorical factor to only finite $K$ components, in which $K$ is large enough to cover all potential features.
-We also consider a special case where the distributions $H$ and $F$ come from the exponential family.
-Hughes and Sudderth \cite{hughes2013memoized} showed that in this case, the ELBO is expressed in terms of the expected mass $N_k$ and the expected sufficient statistic $s_k(x)$ of each component $k$:
+We also consider a special case where the distributions $H$ and $F$ come from the exponential family. \cite{hughes2013memoized} showed that in this case, the ELBO is expressed in terms of the expected mass $\hat{N}_k$ and the expected sufficient statistic $s_k(x)$ of each component $k$: